palewire/first-news-app/docs/index.rst

     # Windows:
     $ start notepad++ templates/detail.html

 Put something simple in it with your text editor.
+We'll use the same templating language as above to print out the row id for each page.he

 .. code-block:: html

-    Hello World!
+    Hello {{ row_id }}!

 Then, if it's not running, restart your test server and use your browser to visit `localhost:5000/1/ <http://localhost:5000/1/>`_, `localhost:5000/200/ <http://localhost:5000/200/>`_ or any other number.